Yaw-VR/yaw-vr.github.io/docs/hardware/balance.md

 # Balancing the Simulator

 As you add peripherals and your body weight to the simulator, the center of balance may shift.
-To counterbalance the added load, add weight plates located behind the seat.
+To counterbalance the added load, you can add weight plates behind the seat of the Yaw 2/3.
 This adjustment helps maintain stability and control during operation.

 **Goal:** achieve neutral balance when sitting in the seat with the simulator powered off.